Jahanzeb9999/Project-3/README.md

 The target audience for this project is mainly the new comers to the NFT market.
 Those with no or absolute minimum knowledge on how to mint NFTs and what NFTs really are.
 People who simply wants to try minting an NFT for the first time.

+### Future Goals:

+Our future goals is to make this application more user friendly so that they can feel at home while using this app.
+To add more features where they can also easily make their own smart contracts, like a home ownership or even a marriage documentation without doing any of the coding.